See all chapters of A Guide to Solvency II.

 - Where the group does not have a parent entity, the supervisory authority that authorised the (re)insurer with the largest balance sheet total shall be the group supervisor.

-Under Article 247, each relevant national supervisor can dispute whether the selection criteria has been applied appropriately.
-In the event of a disagreement, EIOPA has ultimate authority to resolve any dispute.
+Under Article 247, each relevant national supervisor can dispute whether the selection criteria have been applied appropriately.
+In the event of a disagreement, the EIOPA has ultimate authority to resolve any dispute.
 Article 248 of the Solvency II Directive sets out the rights and duties of the group supervisor.
 Article 249 of the Solvency II Directive sets out obligations regarding the cooperation and exchange of information between regulators of (re)insurers in the group.

 3. Group Solvency Calculation for Scenario 1 and 2 Groups